 As I indicated at the start, there is no simple answer.
 However, I can provide some general guidance based on your budget.
 If you’re very budget limited, I recommend focusing your program around phrase-matched keywords.
 You could also go with exact match, but I just find that too restrictive.

 If you have a decent amount of budget and finding it difficult to use up your allocated spend, you can expand to include modified broad match, especially for longer keywords (those with at least 3 or 4 words).

 If your business has a lot of budget, you can consider ‘stacking’ your keywords.
 This means using multiple match types (like exact, phrase and modified broad match) for the same keyword.
 If you’re going to do this, I highly recommend leveraging a program structure and optimization strategy that helps you manage the process.
 One strategy I’ll sometimes leverage with clients is the Single Keyword Ad Group (SKAG) approach.
 Another option is to use duplicate campaigns with each campaign containing a different match type (since more restricted match types are typically more efficient at the expense of potential volume).
 I’ll discuss these in more detail in upcoming blogs.

-If you have questions about using match types, please let me know in the comments below and I’ll do my best to help!
+If you have questions about using match types, please reach out to me on Twitter and I’ll do my best to help!